holoviz/panel/doc/tutorials/basic/pn_rx.md

 pn.extension()

 # Declare state of application
-is_stopped=pn.rx(True)

-def name(stopped):
-    if stopped:
-        return "Start the wind turbine"
-    else:
+is_stopped = pn.rx(True)

-        return "Stop the wind turbine"
+rx_name = is_stopped.rx.where("Start the wind turbine", "Stop the wind turbine")

-rx_name = pn.rx(name)(is_stopped)

 submit = pn.widgets.Button(name=rx_name)

-def start_stop_wind_turbine(clicked):
+def toggle_wind_turbine(clicked):
     is_stopped.rx.value = not is_stopped.rx.value

-submit.rx.watch(start_stop_wind_turbine)
+submit.rx.watch(toggle_wind_turbine)

 pn.Column(submit).servable()
 ```

+Here we store the state of the windturbine in a separate `rx` variable, whenever the submit button is clicked we toggle the state.

 :::{tip}
-We recommend using this recommended approach when developing more dynamic applications.
+When building apps using functions we recommend this approach to storing state.
 Applications are easier to reason about when the application displays according to the state instead of being changed directly.
 :::

 ### Keep the UI responsive with threads or processes